Start planning your trip

 People from around the world who visit Tokyo love Asakusa.
-You can enjoy the atmosphere of traditional Japan as well as delicious foods, all just 15 minutes by train from Tokyo station.
+You can enjoy the atmosphere of traditional Japan as well as delicious food, all just 15 minutes by train from Tokyo Station.

-There are museums, shrines, and countless other spots to learn about the Japanese culture in Asakusa.
-Today, we'll be introducing 11 must-go sightseeing spots for when you visit Asakusa.
+There are museums, shrines, and countless other places where you can learn about Japanese culture in Asakusa.
+Today, we'll be introducing eight locations that you really shouldn't miss in Asakusa.

-Asakusa's number one tourist spot has to be Sensōji Temple.
-The Kaminarimon gate entrance is always crowded with visitors taking photos.
-Beyond the Kaminarimon is Nakamise-dōri, a street lined with various Japanese souvenir shops.
-You can also enjoy the dignified atmosphere of the main temple where Kannon bodhisattva is worshipped.
+Asakusa's number one tourist spot is Sensoji Temple.
+Kaminarimon Gate, the main temple entrance, is always crowded with visitors taking photos.
+Beyond the Kaminarimon is Nakamise-dori, a street lined with various Japanese souvenir shops.

 2. Sumida Park

-Asakusa Hanayashiki is said to be Japan's oldest amusement park.
-Its history goes all the way back to 1853.
+Asakusa Hanayashiki, considered to be Japan's oldest amusement park, opened in 1853.
 It's a unique amusement park even within Japan where you can enjoy the retro rides and attractions.

 Various types, both large and small are displayed for you to admire.
 You can purchase a food sample that you like as a souvenir, or even try making your own.